Skip to main content

 Pollinators

 Have you heard the buzz?
 NC State is committed to protecting pollinators.
-From classrooms to research labs and in landscapes all over campus, Wolfpack students help protect pollinators through research, education, advocacy, habitat and even honeybee hives.
+From classrooms to research labs and in landscapes all over campus, NC State helps protect pollinators through research, education, advocacy, habitat and even honeybee hives.
 These efforts include:

-Other Pollinator Habitat: While not specifically designed as pollinator gardens, these areas also have important plant resources that are attractive to pollinators and contribute towards a healthy pollinator environment on campus.
+• Pollinator Habitats: While not specifically designed as pollinator gardens, these areas also have important plant resources that are attractive to pollinators and contribute towards a healthy pollinator environment on campus.

-• Maintain an active Bee Campus USA committee involving staff, faculty, and students
+• Maintaining an active Bee Campus USA committee involving staff, faculty, and students

-• Enhance and monitor pollinator habitat on campus, including increasing the abundance of native plants and providing nesting sites
+• Enhancing and monitoring pollinator habitat on campus, including increasing the abundance of native plants and providing nesting sites

-• Encourage gardening with our locally native plant species lists: https://gardening.ces.ncsu.edu/gardening-plants/native-plant-resources/
+• Encouraging gardening with locally native plant species

-• Reduce the use of pesticides by adopting an Integrated Pest Management (IPM) plan
+• Reducing the use of pesticides by adopting an Integrated Pest Management (IPM) plan

-• Display educational signage and host service-learning events
+• Displaying educational signage and host service-learning events

 According to the Xerces Society for Invertebrate Conservation: